Sparse data-driven quadrature rules via $\ell^p$-quasi-norm minimization: Numerical Examples

-This formulation corresponds to $K=N$ and $N^{\text{train}}=|\Xi^{\text{rb},\text{train}}|$, for a total of $N\cdot|\Xi^{\text{rb},\text{train}}|$ constraints to which we must add (\ref{eq1.8bis}).
-To test the sparse quadrature found with our routine we define a set $\Xi^{\text{test}}$ that consists of $1000$ uniformly distributed random points over $\mathcal{D}$. \\ In Table \ref{Tab-1} we present the results for the nonlinear diffusion problem using both the reduced-basis approximation and the sparse quadrature rule for $\epsilon=10^{-4}$.
-The number of reduced quadrature points goes from $5$, when $N=1$, to $62$, when $N=7$, and the quadrature error over the residual is always kept far behind the required precision $\epsilon=10^{-4}$.
-This reflects in a small error between the reduced-basis approximation using the full quadrature $u_N(\mu)$ and the one using the sparse quadrature $u_N^{hr}(\mu)$.
-Moreover this error is always smaller than the error in the reduced-basis approximation (last columns of Table \ref{Tab-1}).
-Observe that $\mathcal{K}$ increases with $N$, this is due to the fact that the number of constraints satisfied by the reduced rule also increases with $N$ thus reflecting in a rule whit an higher number of non zero weights.
-In Figure \ref{fig1} (right) we can see an example of reduced quadrature nodes distribution along the domain $\Omega$. \\ Recalling that the full quadrature is composed by $\mathcal{N}=33152$ points we can say, on the light of the results shown, that our method succeeds to provide a sparse quadrature rule which integration error introduced is controlled by specifying $\epsilon$.\\
+\\ We start repeating the numerical experiment done for the Schrödinger fundamental solution example.
+In Figure \ref{fig6} we analyse the influence of $p$ in recovering sparse quadrature rules and in the convergence of the \texttt{FOCUSS} algorithm.
+Again the choice of the larger values of $p$ seems to be optimal since the number of iterations for convergence becomes smaller while the behaviour of the error with respect to sparsity does not suffer of remarkable changes.
+Figure \ref{fig6} (left) shows the results in terms of error over sparsity for the three strategies to integrate with precision $\epsilon$.
+Again we see that all the three options are effective in recovering sparse rules of the required tolerance.
+The first option is the one recovering sparse rules which provide smaller errors with also a slightly smaller number of quadrature points.
+In the right plot of Figure \ref{fig6} we can see that the computational time to run the three strategies is similar.
+Finally in Figure \ref{fig7} we compare the approach with and without truncated SVD.
+Again the use of SVD results in a faster algorithm, with a speed between the 6 and 8.5 higher than a direct application of \texttt{FOCUSS} without truncated SVD on the constrain matrix. \\ In Table \ref{Tab-1} we present the results for the nonlinear diffusion problem using both the reduced-basis approximation and the sparse quadrature rule for $\epsilon=10^{-5}$.
+The number of reduced quadrature points goes from $5$, when $N=1$, to $136$, when $N=7$, and the quadrature error over the residual is always kept far behind the required precision $\epsilon=10^{-5}$.
+This reflects in a small error between the reduced-basis approximation using the full quadrature $u_N(\mu)$ and the one using the sparse quadrature $u_N^{fo}(\mu)$.
+Moreover, this error is always smaller than the error in the reduced-basis approximation (last column of Table \ref{Tab-1}).
+We observe that $\mathcal{K}$ increases with $N$.
+This is due to the fact that the number of constraints satisfied by the reduced rule also increases with $N$, implying a rule with an higher number of non zero weights.
+In Figure \ref{fig1} (right) we can see an example of reduced quadrature nodes distribution along the domain $\Omega$.